intel/libipt/doc/howto_libipt.md

 For packet encoding, only the mandatory config fields need to be filled in.

-The allocated encoder object will be implicitly synchronized onto the beginning of the PT buffer.
+The allocated encoder object will be implicitly synchronized onto the beginning of the Intel PT buffer.
 You may change the encoder's position at any time by calling `pt_enc_sync_set()` with the desired buffer offset.

 Next, fill in a `pt_packet` object with details about the packet to be encoded.
 You do not need to fill in the `size` field.
 The needed size is computed by the